 Unfortunately, when we went back to Lindblum Castle, the guards refused to let Zidane inside.
 I kept shouting at him to wear the fursuit (it would be a reference to FFV!), but it turns out the game actually wanted to make a reference to FFVI by having you mug a guard to steal his uniform.
 Except, you know, this time these people are allies. …Comedy!

 Zidane found Garnet at the top of the tower, singing a song she said she only knows from a vague childhood memory.
 The two of them took a break to check out a nearby telescope, which we could use to learn some local landmarks / future dungeons, after which they get to talking about Tantalus’ original abduction plans, for some reason.
-I guess we’re kind of overdue on this discussion, but this segue doesn’t really make sense even if you assume Garnet is already planning what she’s… well, there’s no way to put it without spoilers, so I’ll just say “what she’s about to do in a few scenes,” and also that she already knows what Tantalus’ plan was (via Cid?) and is just bluffing as a means to transition to the subject she’s really trying to reach.
+I guess we’re kind of overdue on this discussion, but this segue doesn’t really make sense even if you assume Garnet is already planning what she’s… well, there’s no way to put it without spoilers, so I’ll just say “what she’s about to do in a few scenes.”
+Oh, and also that she already knows what Tantalus’ plan was (via Cid?) and is just bluffing as a means to transition to the subject she’s really trying to discuss, which makes this theory more and more strained.
 I think it’s probably better to just chalk this up as an arbitrary transition.
 Long story short, Tantalus’ original plan was to drug Garnet with “sleeping weed,” insert joke here.
 Saying she’s having trouble sleeping, Garnet asks for some of the sleeping weed, and while Zidane doesn’t seem to give her any on-camera, she has some later in the plot one way or another, and claims she got it from him?
 Very oddly done.
 By the way, in what must be the most explicit and deliberate sexual comment in the series since a snake climbed into bed and offered to see Firion’s snake, Zidane suggests that all she needs to get to sleep is some company.
 Wow.
 This goes over about as poorly as you’d imagine.

 At this point, we have four cutaways to Steiner, Vivi, Freya, and Cid respectively.
 Steiner and Vivi’s cutaways serve the same purpose: to all-but-openly imply that Alexandria is already at war around the world.
 Cid’s scene just repeats what we’ve already learned about him not being able to duplicate his steam engine – frankly, it seems the least necessary of the set.
 Freya’s scene is the only one with entirely new information.
-It opens with her showing that same reckless disregard for verticality that I love from my Dragoons, as she hops some otherwise suicidal jumps around town, saying something about a “Sir Fratley,” possibly the “boyfriend” Zidane mentioned earlier, but I’m prepared to be proven wrong.
+It opens with her showing that same reckless disregard for verticality that Kyle loves from his Dragoons, as she hops some otherwise suicidal jumps around town, saying something about a “Sir Fratley,” possibly the “boyfriend” Zidane mentioned earlier, but I’m prepared to be proven wrong.

 Returning to Zidane and Garnet, Zidane shoots himself in the foot with a cannon by “reminding” Garnet about “their” airship date, aka the pickup line he used on the waitress the other night.
 Garnet realizes what’s going on and makes him feel it, the prat, but he tries to recover by asking her on a different sort of date.
 He happens to do this while almost stumbling off the edge of a high wall, which Kyle called “pulling a Seto Kaiba,” after that time in Yu-gi-oh! where Kaiba blackmailed the hero to forfeiting a game by standing on a high ledge and threatening to fall off a cliff, one of the series many disproportionate moments.
 Thankfully Zidane wasn’t actually going to try that bullshit.
 Garnet agreed to his proposal: if Zidane wins the Festival of the Hunt, they’ll go on a date.
 This isn’t actually going to happen (Kyle laughed at the idea of Zidane “actually getting a date”), but it’s our setup for the next bit of gameplay: the Festival itself.

-The Festival of the Hunt is something of a minigame, but with standard combats.
+The Festival of the Hunt is something of a minigame, but one that includes standard combats.
 Zidane, Freya, and even Vivi participate, each hedging for a different prize (more on that later), but you only control Zidane.
 Zidane starts in one district of town and you have to run him through it, fighting monsters as you go.
 Each monster returns a certain amount of points based on its danger level, slightly randomized from a base.
 Or… you could just not bother!
 The other hunters in the contest have randomized results, but unless they win a serious lottery (some sources I’ve read online imply this isn’t even possible), the end result is always going to come down to the midboss at the end of the course, a monster called a Zaghnol.
 Freya joins you for the fight against the Zaghnol as controllable party member.
-Whoever lands the killing blow gets the points and almost certainly wins the contest.
+Whoever lands the killing blow on the monster gets the points and almost certainly wins the contest.
 As a result, the festival really just comes down to the following.
-If you don’t complete the midboss fight (including never reaching it at all or dying before you get there), Freya wins, because she always gets more points than Vivi and will certainly get more than you without the Zaghnol to help you.
+If you don’t complete the midboss fight (including never reaching it at all or dying before you get there), Freya wins, because she always gets more points than Vivi and will certainly get more than Zidane had without the Zaghnol to help him.
 If Zidane lands the killing blow on the midboss, he wins.
 If Freya lands it, she wins again.
 And if you get to the boss and both Zidane and Freya die, they’ll both be disqualified and Vivi will win.

 Since Freya is obviously a future party member, the party ends up with the prize no matter who wins the contest.
 From a meta perspective, it just comes down to which prize you want.
 Zidane wants cash for some godforsaken reason, arguably the worst prize of the set.
 Freya wants an accessory, which is arguably the best prize.
 Lastly, Vivi wants a rare (but not exclusive) Tetra Master card, which is still useless but at least I can see where he and the devs were going with it.
 We wanted the accessory, and got it after the Zaghnol killed Zidane at a point after Zidane made his first Steal.
 There’s an Achievement for letting Vivi win, since the method for getting Vivi to win is so counter-intuitive.
 We intended to leave a separate save file aside to earn the achievement, but it slipped our minds after the game threw us into a cutscene after the boss, and we accidentally saved over the old file.
 Oh well.